The Short Story

 During the early 1990’s the Scout Outdoor Centre opened its travel destination store, Annapurna at 210 Rundle Street.
 This encapsulated the broad spectrum of the adventure travel market and allowed the Scout Outdoor Centre to specialise more in lightweight backpacking and adventure activities equipment.

-Today, the Scout Outdoor Centre is the premier location for all lightweight adventure equipment in Adelaide; ranging from travel clothing, hiking boots, packs, sleeping bags and tents through to kayaks, rock climbing and rope access equipment.
+Today, the Scout Outdoor Centre is the premier location for all lightweight adventure equipment in Adelaide; ranging from travel clothing, hiking boots, packs, sleeping bags and tents, rock climbing and rope access equipment.